Mortgages and Loans

 - If you are taking out a loan, know exactly how much it will cost you to do so and the consequences of missing any repayments.

-- If you require any information about borrowing money, or if you are having difficulties meeting your loan or mortgage repayments, a good place to start is the Money Advice Service website.
+- If you require any information about borrowing money, or if you are having difficulties meeting your loan or mortgage repayments, a good place to start is the Money Helper website.

 - If you are having difficulties meeting your loan or mortgage repayments, speak to your lender.